golanm16/songs_server/README.md

 ## Router

-to split the files for every route we need to use the built-in Router of express likes this in the [file](./routes/songs.js) of your route (ex.:"./routes/songs.js"):
+to split the files for every route, we need to use the built-in Router of express likes this in the [file](./routes/songs.js) of your route (ex.:"./routes/songs.js"):

 ```js